 Aquaculture breeds fish in open waters instead of artificial enclosures.
 Fish pens are commonly installed within a selected area of the ocean or a lake.
 They are moored and anchored into the seafloor so that the pen is properly submerged and safe from the event of a natural disaster.

 This way, the fish are raised in their natural habitat, which helps to reduce stress as they develop.
 This is a sustainable, environmentally friendly, and ethically responsible method to source fish for food and other commercial products because it produces a healthier habitat for the fish to dwell in until the time they are harvested.

 Another argument for the sustainability of aquaculture is that aquaculture techniques implemented in some parts of the world helps to rebuild and nurture more species of fish in the wild, as well as the ecosystem it is a part of.

 Despite the aforementioned methods being beneficial for the fish, aquaculture also has the potential to cause harm to the environment as a side-effect.
 According to PETA, fish farms that are directly set up in natural bodies of water often release waste from fish as well as other operational activities directly into the water.
 This eventually pollutes larger bodies of water and ruins the surrounding ecosystem.

 If some of you are familiar with views of open-water fish farming, you will know that these designated areas often have green slime on the surface.
 This gunk is usually a product of waste caused by too many fish being contained in one area.
-Too much of this can also be harmful for the fish or other aquatic animals being bred.
+Too much of this can also be harmful to the fish or other aquatic animals being bred.